One of the greatest challenges, when it comes to Alzheimer’s disease and other dementias, is coping with sundowning and with difficult behaviors.

 - Citalopram, escitalopram, and sertraline (brand names Celexa, Lexapro, and Zoloft, respectively) are often used

 - Paroxetine (brand name Paxil) is another often-used SSRI, but as it is much more anticholinergic than the other SSRIs, geriatricians would avoid this medication in a person with dementia

 - Mirtazapine (brand name Remeron) is an antidepressant that can increase appetite and sometimes increases sleepiness when given at bedtime

 - Trazodone (brand name Desyrel) is a weak antidepressant that is sedating and is often used at bedtime to help improve sleep

-Usual effects: The effects of these medications on agitation is variable.
+Usual effects: The effects of these medications on sundowning and on agitation is variable.
 SSRIs may help some individuals, but it usually takes weeks or longer to see an effect.
 For some people, a sedating antidepressant at bedtime can improve sleep and this may reduce daytime irritability.